NymphalidNiklas/EB2_2025/Tutorials/7.TreeManipulation/Readme.md

 <p align="center"><img src="./IQTREEsupport.png" alt="IQTREEsupport" width="600"></p>

 There are various other things you can do in **FigTree**, e.g. make the branches thicker, change the tree style, change the place of the tip labels, expand the tree, increase/decrease font sizes, etc. Play around a bit with the options.
+In case you want to be able to come back and continue editing the tree file in Figree, go to File -> Export Trees, leave NEXUS as the format, check all the boxes, and save the file with a new name (with a .tre extension so FigTree can recognize it as a tree file).

 To further spice up your figure, e.g. to add pictures of the taxa in the tree, you can export the tree as a pdf file and import it into a graphics program like Adobe Illustrator, InkScape or even PowerPoint.

 ## Time trees